entigolabs/platform-apis/docs/docs/user/concepts/workspace.md

 ![](img/workspace.png)

 Workspaces are designed to be self-contained, with minimal external dependencies.
-To achieve this goal, each workspace includes all components necessary to continue operating and self-heal even if external services are unavailable or temporarily down:
+To achieve this goal, each workspace includes all components necessary to continue operating and self-heal even if external services temporarily unavailable:

 - **AWS Account and IAM**: Provides strong isolation for resources and access management.
 All roles and privileges are defined within the workspace and cannot span multiple workspaces, even in the event of configuration errors.